 If a cheap option is required Timber sleepers are the best option although in a long-term aspect this will not be the case.

-The longest lifetime you can expect from a timber retaining wall is about 25 years, and then you’ll need to replace it … And it is a favourite place for Termites.
+The longest lifetime you can expect from timber retaining wall is about 25 years, and then you’ll need to replace it … And it is a favourite place for Termites.

-Timber needs to be treaded so that it’s protected from rotting caused by the moisture present in soil.
+Timber needs to be treaded so that it’s protected from rotting caused by the moisture present in the soil.
 Alternatively, you can buy timber that’s already been pre-treated.
 To maintain the strength and durability of your timber retaining wall, you’ll probably need to re-treat it every so often as well.